mahekshahbad/Documentation/README.md

 ## Testing the Implementation

+To validate the secret scanning workflow:

 1. Create a test branch
-2. Add a sample secret
+2. Add a file containing a sample credential

 Example: